2017 - 2019, 100 minutes

 Listen to Charlotte Vincent discussing SHUT DOWN on BBC Woman’s Hour, November 2017

-SHUT DOWN premiered live in London in November 2017 (see trailer above) and will tour across the UK spring 2019.
+SHUT DOWN premiered live in London in November 2017 (see trailer above) and toured across the UK in spring 2019.

 SHUT DOWN is the brother work to VIRGIN TERRITORY (2016/17), supported by Esmée Fairbairn Foundation, Sussex Community Foundation and Chalk Cliff Trust.
 VDT is a National Portfolio Organisation, funded by Arts Council England and Associate Company at Brighton Dome and Festival.